Most common types of data integration methods

 TALK TO AN EXPERT

 Often, companies gather data from diverse sources.
 Moving data from one source to the other in order to get a unified view of the information can be difficult.
-As a result, many end up having disconnected systems and silos of data.

 Data integration is the process of combining data from many different data sources, typically for analysis, business intelligence, reporting, or loading into an application.
 Data integration is highly relevant to most organizations of medium to large size because they typically use a wide array of applications to gain efficiency and serve their customers better.

 Most organizations are using tons of applications, systems, and data warehouses.
-They may wish to connect to the systems of their business partners, for example manufacturers, suppliers, logistics companies, customers, etc.
+They may wish to connect to the systems of their business partners, for example, manufacturers, suppliers, logistics companies, customers, etc.

-Only when this information is available in a single place in real-time for all the right stakeholders, will you be able to streamline processes and improve customer service.
+Only when this information is available in a single place in real-time for all the right stakeholders, you will be able to streamline processes and improve customer service.

 The benefits of an integration between an organization’s ERP and CRM systems are plentiful.
-Sales People put a significant effort into making every prospect or customer satisfied.
+Sales representatives put a significant effort into making every prospect or customer satisfied.
 They want to know all about their needs and requirements.

-• Integrating ERP and CRM is the only way to get a true 360-degree view of your customers.
-From prospect, to sales and support, to finance and accounting, together these systems provide complete visibility into your customers’ needs, buying habits, order history, preferences, account standing, etc. you get better insight into your customer base, and you can use it to build lasting relationships with customers and determine where there is potential for future growth.
+• Integrating ERP and CRM is the only way to get a complete 360-degree view of your customers.
+From prospect to sales and support, to finance and accounting, together, these systems provide complete visibility into your customers’ needs, buying habits, order history, preferences, account standing, etc.

-• You gain tremendously in efficiency because you have instant access to important information.
-Always having access to business-critical information in real-time (whichever system you are working in) means that you are able to quickly and accurately respond to your customers’ and other stakeholders’ questions and requests (for example about inventory levels, shipments, customer financials, order history, returns, payments, pricing, etc.) without having to search for answers in multiple systems.
-You avoid wasting your time finding information and you improve customer experience.
+• You gain tremendous efficiency because you have instant access to critical information.
+Always having access to business-critical information in real-time (whichever system you are working in) means that you can quickly and accurately respond to your customers’ and other stakeholders’ questions and requests.

 • You get rid of manual routines that are time-consuming and prone to human error.
-You eliminate redundant data entry and have a chance to streamline processes and automate workflows, enabling you to increase response time to your customers.
+You also eliminate redundant data entry and have a chance to streamline processes and automate workflows, enabling you to increase response time to your customers.

 It would not take long to convince any C-level executive about the benefits of integrating these applications.
 Deciding how to perform the integration can be a more difficult decision to make.
 This requires a good understanding of what data integration methods and approaches are and which fit one’s organization best.

-There are many types of data integration.
-The data integration jargon can be overwhelming.
-One can easily get lost in readings about data migration, data streaming, data models, data virtualization or data federation.
+There are many types of data integration, and you can easily get lost in readings about data migration, data streaming, data models, data virtualization, or data federation.
 It is important to keep it simple.
-The most common ones can be grouped in five categories.

 the most common types of data integration approaches according to RapidiOnline